Enabling Predictive Maintenance in District Heating Substations: A Labelled Dataset and Fault Detection Evaluation Framework based on Service Data: Methodology for the Evaluation of FDD methods

 \section{Methodology for the Evaluation of FDD methods}

-To illustrate how the PreDist-dataset can be used to develop early fault detection models, we apply the EnergyFaultDetector, an open‑source Python package developed for automated anomaly detection in operational data from energy systems.
-The framework uses an \ac{ae} as \ac{nbm} to detect deviations from normal behaviour and was initially developed for early fault detection in wind turbine data \cite{roelofs_autoencoder-based_2021}.
+To illustrate how the PreDist dataset can be used to develop early fault detection models, we apply the EnergyFaultDetector, an open‑source Python package developed for automated anomaly detection in operational data from energy systems.
+The framework uses an \ac{ae} as \ac{nbm} to detect deviations from normal behaviour.
+It was originally developed by the authors for early fault detection in wind turbine data \cite{roelofs_autoencoder-based_2021} and has been adapted here for \acp{dhs}.

 First, we select faults that are relevant for early fault detection and pre-process the data in Section~\ref{data_prep}.
 Next, the model used to detect anomalies is described in Section~\ref{ae_setup}.
 The evaluation metrics are explained in Section~\ref{evaluation} and the hyperparameter optimisation is discussed in Section~\ref{hyperparams}.
-Finally, we introduce the method use for root-cause analysis in Section~\ref{root-cause-analysis}
+Finally, we introduce the method used for root-cause analysis in Section~\ref{root-cause-analysis}